modenaxe/msk-bone-deformation/README.md

 It is possible to modify the femoral anteversion of a generic model as in the figure below.

-If you want, for example, to generate a model with 40 degrees of femoral anteversion, you can apply a 28 degrees of torsion to the generic model, which we have estimated to have a femoral anteversion of 12 degrees.
+If you want, for example, to generate a model with 40 degrees of femoral anteversion, you can apply a 28 degrees of rotation to the generic model, which we have estimated to have a femoral anteversion of 12 degrees.

 The typical setting in the main script would then be: